The High Priestess: Modern RWS Tarot Card Meanings

 A secret brought to light can be used to your advantage.
 Wisdom gained from a painful experience is now your resource, like The Emperor.

-The High Priestess Combinations
+RWS Card Combinations With The High Priestess

 Additional Notes